Xiaofei-it/HermesEventBus/README.md

 [EventBus](https://github.com/greenrobot/EventBus) is one of the most widely-used libraries which simplifies communication between different components in Android.

-Note that this library is based on EventBus 3.0.0 and if you are using the lower version, you should modify your code.
+Note that HermesEventBus is based on EventBus 3.0.0 and if you are using the lower version, you should modify your code.
 Otherwise you will not receive any event!!!

 It is useless to name the method receiving events "onEventXXX".
-Instead, you should add @Subscribe annotation on the method, as the following does:
+Instead, you should add an @Subscribe annotation on the method, as the following does:

 ```